liuzey/EECS738/README.md

 python main.py zoo KMEANS -k 7
 ```
 * When **--optimized=True**, K is optimized across [1,9].
 Elbow method is used to determine the best K.
+* We can judge the elbow at 5-6.

 ```bash
 python main.py zoo KMEANS -o 1